 DIY Cleaner Recipes That Actually Work

-Citrus-Infused All-Purpose Vinegar Spray
+🍊 Citrus-Infused All-Purpose Vinegar Spray

 Ingredients:

-- Orange, lemon, or lime peels (a mix is great!)
+- Orange, lemon, or lime peels

 - White distilled vinegar

-- Water (for dilution)
+- Water

-- A mason jar + spray bottle
+- Glass jar + spray bottle

 Instructions:

-- Fill a mason jar with fresh citrus peels.
+- Fill a jar with citrus peels.

-- Strain the liquid into a clean spray bottle.
+- Strain into a spray bottle.

-Lemon & Baking Soda Scrubbing Paste
+🍋 Lemon & Baking Soda Scrubbing Paste

 Ingredients: